 Subjects who took a three-week break from training did see their muscles get smaller during the layoff.
 The average decrease in triceps size was 2.2%, while the pecs shrunk by 5.7%.

 However, when they started training again, their muscles responded much more quickly compared to the continuous group.
-As a result, both groups finished the study having gained roughly the same amount of muscle.
+As a result, both groups finished the study having gained roughly the same amount of muscle mass.

 A similar study, this time lasting 24 weeks rather than 15, found much the same thing .